stwerner97/model-based-pde-control/README.md

 ## Controlling the Kuramoto Sivashinsky Equation

 Our work aims to minimize the dissipation and power consumption of a system whose dynamics are governed by the Kuramoto-Sivashinsky equation.
+An example of the system and its rewards where a controller applies random actions to it is illustrated below.

 ![ks-equation](assets/kuramoto-sivashinsky.gif)